 The outcome depends on the amount of kidney damage.
 Acute kidney failure occurs in many people.
-Getting treated soon after rhabdomyolysis begins will reduce the risk of permanent kidney damage.
+Getting treated soon after rhabdomyolysis will reduce the risk of permanent kidney damage.

 People with milder cases may return to their normal activities within a few weeks to a month.
 However, some people continue to have problems with fatigue and muscle pain.

-Call your provider if you have symptoms of rhabdomyolysis.
+Contact your provider if you have symptoms of rhabdomyolysis.

 O'Connor FG, Deuster PA.
 Rhabdomyolysis.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 115.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier; 2020:chap 105.

-Last reviewed on: 9/22/2015
+Last reviewed on: 7/27/2021

-Reviewed by: Charles Silberberg, DO, private practice specializing in nephrology, Affiliated with New York Medical College, Division of Nephrology, Valhalla, NY.
+Reviewed by: Walead Latif, MD, Nephrologist and Clinical Associate Professor, Rutgers Medical School, Newark, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.